 Exercising regularly comes with some health serious benefits.
-Yes, it helps burn calories and builds muscle, which helps if you’re looking to shed a few pounds, but it also provides a mental boost as well.
-However, despite our goals to get back at it this month, shelling out cash for a gym membership or facing the cold to head out for a run can be hard hurdles for many of us to overcome.
+Yes, it helps burn calories and builds muscle, which helps if you’re looking to shed a few pounds, but it also provides a mental boost as well, which we all need right now as we're stuck inside.

 The good news is that if you are one of the 105+ million Amazon Prime subscribers you have access to more than free shipping and great deals on Prime Day.
 The service gives also you access to Amazon Prime Video, a treasure trove of free-for-members entertainment that you can watch on your TV, PC or even your phone.